wither-rebirth/Hackthebox-Walkthrough/BigBang/Walkthrough.md

 tcp6       0      0 :::80                   :::*                    LISTEN      -
 tcp6       0      0 :::22                   :::*                    LISTEN      -
 ```
-By using curl to check them, port 9090 seems like our target here.
+By using curl to check them, port 9090 and 3000 seems like our target here.
 ```
 shawking@bigbang:~$ curl 127.0.0.1:9090
 <!doctype html>